zopencommunity/meta/docs/Guides/Zoslib.md

 As we continue to port projects to z/OS, we have come across many common issues.
 Rather than repeating the same patterns and duplicating the solutions on a per project basis, we decided to take a different approach.
 We decided to solve the issues by linking to an intermediary library, ZOSLIB.

-ZOSLIB is an actively developed library that's currently being used by 20+ Zopen Community projects, including curl, git, bash and more.
+ZOSLIB is an actively developed library that's currently being used by 20+ zopen community projects, including curl, git, bash and more.

 ZOSLIB aims to automatically resolve the following types of issues:
 * Tagging file descriptors which are not tagged appropriately via C open, mkstemp or pipe.